 All Tools

-Calc MCP provides 21 tools for operations that AI models struggle with.
-Each tool is designed to be called automatically by your AI assistant when you ask questions in natural language.
+Calc MCP provides 21 tools for operations that AI models can struggle with.
+Tools are invoked by your AI assistant in response to natural language requests.

 Math & Numbers